raoshreya17/dairycow-digitaltwin/README.md

 ## Data

-RAC barn video is not publicly released.
-The annotated clip dataset (4,964 clips, train/val/train_aug) and processed CSVs are available via a shared Dropbox folder.
+RAC barn video is not publicly released due to institutional data agreements.
+The annotated clip dataset (4,964 clips, train/val/trainaug) and processed CSVs are available to examination committee members via the shared Dropbox folder.
+Additional data available from the corresponding author on request.

 ---